This work is licensed under a Creative Commons Attribution 3.0 United States License.

 Sources: Bill Mason, Clayton Curtis, Ted Garrett's paper, Greg Shorr

 Development of its first true clinical precursor (Health Information System—HIS) was started in 1967 by Dr. Ted Garrett at Bell Aerosystems as part of a project of the IHS Office of Research and Development located in Tucson, Arizona.
+Much of the software was prototyped at the Tohono O'Odham Nation.
 HIS was renamed to Patient Care Information System (PCIS) when it was moved to IHS servers in Albuquerque in the 1970s from Bell Aerosystems.

 PCIS consisted of a COBOL program running IBM 370-145 mainframe against IBM Model 204 database and followed a problem-oriented medical record.
 Physicians filled in triplicate encounter forms which were entered by clerks into the mainframe; health summaries were printed and mailed back to the clinic.
 Updated health summaries were sent back every two weeks to the clinics.
 The Tucson area had on-line access to the system.

 PCIS consisted of the following components (printed on a health summary):